Sai1916/Sai1916/README.md

 ## I am Sai Sumedh 🤵🚀

-- 🔭 I’m currently working on developing Javascript Libraries in HarmonyOS
+- 🔭 I’m currently working on developing React.js and React-Native applications using various new technologies
-- 🌱 I’m currently learning HarmonyOS
-- 💬 Ask me about React.js
+- 💬 Ask me about React.js and React-Native
 - 📫 How to reach me: saisumedh16@gmail.com